Calabi-Yau properties of Postnikov diagrams: Introduction

 While we use the term `additive categorification' for brevity in the introduction, we acknowledge that it does not have a widely accepted formal definition in this context, and refer the reader to the more precise statements below, which we hope justify our use of this terminology.

 The main step in proving Theorem~\ref{t:mainthm} is to establish a certain Calabi--Yau property for the algebra $A_D$, relative to the boundary idempotent $e$, as referred to in the title.
-This result is likely to be of independent interest, and is analogous to Broomhead's theorem \cite[Thm.~7.1]{broomheaddimer} concerning Calabi--Yau properties of algebraically consistent dimer models on the torus.
+This result is likely to be of independent interest, and is analogous to Broomhead's theorem \cite[Thm.~7.1]{broomheaddimer} concerning Calabi--Yau properties of algebraically consistent dimer models on the torus (see also Davison \cite{davisonconsistency} for higher genus surfaces).

 \begin{thm*}[cf.\ Theorem~\ref{t:bi3cy}] Let $D$ be a connected Postnikov diagram, with dimer algebra $A_D$.
 Then $A_D$ is bimodule internally $3$-Calabi--Yau with respect to the idempotent $e$ given by summing the vertex idempotents for the vertices of $F_D$. \end{thm*}